dellemc-hpc-ai/satellite_imagery_demo/README.md

 ```bash
 bash run_satellite.sh
 ```
-* Once you run the bash script, the output on your terminal would contain instructions to access files in the container if you're interested.
+* Once you run the bash script, the output on your terminal would contain instructions to access files in the container.
-However, the if you notice at the end, there would be a link to your localhost to access the jupyter notebook along with the access token.
+However, if you notice at the end, there would be a link to your localhost to access the jupyter notebook along with the access token.

 ![alt text](images/after_execution.png)
 The output must look like this after executing the script ``run_satellite.sh``